 Sage-grouse are in danger.
 They occupy only half their original range and have dwindled to less than 5% of their original population.
 Invasive grasses and wildfires, encroaching development, agriculture, and poor land management have destroyed sage-grouse habitat and sagebrush, a key food source.

 Sage-grouse are a BLM-sensitive species, and not protected under the Endangered Species Act.
-Here’s why.
 Based on a collaborative initiative between states and the federal government, the Bureau of Land Management updated its Resource Management Plans with somewhat improved protections for sage-grouse.
-These plans were deemed sufficient by the U.S. Fish and Wildlife Service in 2010 to conclude that sage-grouse did not need additional protections.
+These updated plans were deemed sufficient by the U.S. Fish and Wildlife Service to conclude that sage-grouse did not need additional protections.

 The Owyhees in southwest Idaho still have some of the best remaining populations.
-We are encouraging the State of Idaho, BLM, and USFWS to take a closer look at sage-grouse management since the status quo isn’t working.
+We are encouraging the State of Idaho, BLM, and USFWS to take a closer look at sage-grouse management.
+The status quo isn’t working.

 I left the Owyhees that morning with a greater appreciation for the work conservation groups like ICL do to protect our public lands so that amazing creatures like sage-grouse can continue calling Idaho and the West home.
 If you are interested in learning more about the ways that ICL works to protect public lands, wild rivers, wildlife habitat, and clean air and water, consider subscribing to our email and becoming a member.